geo1796/OC-P3-dev-fullstack/README.md

 Once MySql is running and the rental database is initialized, you are ready to import the code into an IDE of you choice and run the App : ```mvn spring-boot:run```

+## Swagger

+Once the app is running, the API docs is available at http://localhost:3001/api/swagger-ui/